 Here are editors to whom you can email your pitch:

 Sam Adams (television)

-Laura Bennett (books, cultural features)
+Laura Bennett (cultural features)

 Bryan Lowder (LGBTQ issues/culture)